1Jajen1/propCheck/README.md

 Shrinkmap takes a function from an `A` to a `B` and an `Arbitrary<B>` and returns a shrinking function `(A) -> Sequence<B>`.
 This is especially useful if your type `A` has an almost isomorphic type `B` that already has a shrinking instance defined.
 > fromTup is implemented using this

+> For arrow-optics users: There is an overload of shrinkMap which can take an ISO<A, B> instead of two functions instead.

 #### `shrinkByte`, `shrinkInt`, `shrinkLong`